burakucok/udacity_full_stack_web_developer/Project 1/README.md

   Website for watching movie trailers

 ### Usage
-  After executing following script, web page will open.
+  After executing following script, web page will be open.